Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 9 Februari 2026 01.51.27 UTC
+- WIB: Senin, 9 Februari 2026 02.34.20 UTC
-- WITA: Senin, 9 Februari 2026 02.51.27 UTC
+- WITA: Senin, 9 Februari 2026 03.34.20 UTC
-- WIT: Senin, 9 Februari 2026 03.51.27 UTC
+- WIT: Senin, 9 Februari 2026 04.34.20 UTC

 Kutipan Inspiratif:
-"The technology of the time dictated the way things looked."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: technology
+Kategori: motivational